Tampa Slip and Fall Lawyer

 Notify the property owner or an employee immediately of your accident.
 Ask them to contact medical personnel or call for an ambulance, yourself.
 Seeking medical attention immediately after your injury is vital to prevent your injury from worsening, and also helps document the injuries you suffered from your fall.

 If possible, take pictures of the scene of your accident immediately after your fall.
 Water can evaporate or be cleaned up by store employees quickly.
 Having photographic evidence of the conditions that caused your accident can be vital in establishing your case.
 Also, take photos of your injuries at the time of the accident.

 Try to get contact information from any witnesses to your accident.
 Tracking down witnesses later can be difficult, if not impossible.
 By getting witnesses names, addresses, and contact information, you can help make the facts of your case clear when you go to seek compensation.

 Contact a Tampa Slip and Fall Attorney

-After an accident, you need an attorney experienced in dealing with insurance companies who knows what compensation you deserve to receive and won’t back down or allow the insurance adjusters to intimidate them.
+After an accident, you need an attorney experienced in dealing with insurance companies who know what compensation you deserve to receive and won’t back down or allow the insurance adjusters to intimidate them.
 Call the Bulluck Law Group today and let us schedule a free consultation with an attorney.
 The attorneys of Bulluck Law Group have the trial results and expertise to get you fair compensation for your injuries.
 Put us to work on your case today.